-- 1. DPSS LEADER computerized database of DPSS clients - 2.
-Computer-generated DPSS Notice of Action - 3.
-Written statement from payment provider indicating the amount of grant/payment, start date of payments, and anticipated changes in payment in the next 12 months. - 4.
+- 1. Department of Public Social Services (DPSS) LEADER computerized database of DPSS clients; - 2.
+Computer-generated DPSS Notice of Action; - 3.
+Written statement from payment provider indicating the amount of grant/payment, start date of payments, and anticipated changes in payment in the next 12 months; or - 4.
 LACDA verification form completed by payment provider.